faded color marble medallion

 You may try stripping the sealer with a solvent like methylene chloride.
 If the problem is with the sealer, stripping it off will reveal the marble as it was prior to sealing.

-Also, a color-enhancing sealer is not designed to be applied to a polished marble.
-Color-enhancing sealers are designed to be used on honed and tumbled surface to help saturate the color and provide a "wet look".
+Color-enhancing sealers are designed to be used on honed and tumbled finishes to help saturate the color and provide a "wet look".

 Polishing marble brings out the color as much as possible, so a color-enhancer is of little benefit on a polished surface.
-A regular impregnating sealer like the

 sealers we recommend is what you want with a polished surface.